w3c/trusted-types/explainer.md

 });
 ```

-This mechanism compliments CSP's `'unsafe-inline'`, allowing the authors to enable strong security
+This mechanism complements CSP's `'unsafe-inline'`, allowing the authors to enable strong security
 controls in their application even if it occasionally uses `javascript:` URLs for legitimate purposes.

 ### DOM Sinks